apache/apisix/docs/en/latest/architecture-design/plugin.md

 }
 ```

-Not all plugins have specific configuration items (for example, [prometheus](/docs/apisix/plugins/prometheus/)).
+Not all Plugins have specific configuration items (for example, [prometheus](/docs/apisix/plugins/prometheus/)).
 In such cases, an empty object identifier can be used.

 A warn level log as shown below indicates that the request was rejected by the Plugin.